harvard-dce/mh-opsworks/README.md

 stack.

-This feature requires that your maven build downloads and unpacks the correct newrelic agent jar - this is done by default in the DCE matterhorn distribution.
+This feature requires that your maven build downloads and unpacks the correct newrelic agent jar - this is done by default in the DCE opencast distribution.

-Instance-level new relic logs are stored in the same directory as your matterhorn logs.
+Instance-level new relic logs are stored in the same directory as your opencast logs.

 ### Loggly

-The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog drain to loggly for matterhorn logs.
-Update the stack's `custom_json` section of your cluster configuration to add your loggly URL and token, and ensure matterhorn is logging to syslog.
+The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog drain to loggly for opencast logs.
+Update the stack's `custom_json` section of your cluster configuration to add your loggly URL and token, and ensure opencast is logging to syslog.

 If you are using your cluster for dev work but you still wish to log to loggly, consider setting up a separate ["free tier"](https://www.loggly.com/plans-and-pricing/)